Background pattern

 • do not drink anything(except water, if needed)

-• After waiting 1 hour, you can take breakfast and the first drink of the day.
-Once you have eaten, you can, if desired, lie down and take any other medications you need.
+• After waiting 1 hour, you can have breakfast and your first drink of the day.
+Once you have eaten, you can lie down and take any other medicines you need.

 Continuation of treatment with Ibandronic Acid Alter

-It is essential to take ibandronic acid every month until your doctor tells you to stop.
-Ibandronic acid only treats osteoporosis while you are taking this medication.
+It is important that you take ibandronic acid every month, until your doctor tells you to stop.
+Ibandronic acid only works for osteoporosis while you are taking it.

 After 5 years of taking ibandronic acid, consult your doctor to see if you should continue taking Ibandronic Acid Alter.